fish-meister/pulse/README.md

   - *No permission requirement.*
 - `/setlevelchannel [channel] ⚙️` Set a channel to receive levelling notifications
   - *Requires the `manage_guild` permission.*

+# Music
+A great way for Users to listen to Music in your Server.
+- `/join` Joins the Voice Channel that you are in
+  - *No permission requirement.*
+- `/leave` Leaves the Voice Channel that you are in
+  - *No permission requirement.*
+- `/play [url]` Plays Music from a YouTube URL
+  - *No permission requirement.*
+- `/stop` Stops playing the current Music Track
+  - *No permission requirement.*

 # Variables
 In instances where customisable messages are integrated, you have the option to use different variables that point to certain things.